Murrawarri Republic: Provisional Council of State

-It is made up of 11 members who are Fred Hooper, Kevin Hooper, Phyllis Cubby, Evelyn Barker, Sam Jefferies, Desmond Jones, Phillip Sullivan, Julie Johnston, Gloria Johnston, Sharni Hooper, and Alison Salt.
+It is made up of 11 members, who are Fred Hooper (the leader), Kevin Hooper, Phyllis Cubby, Evelyn Barker, Sam Jefferies, Desmond Jones, Phillip Sullivan, Julie Johnston, Gloria Johnston, Sharni Hooper, and Alison Salt.
 Fred Hooper is the current chairman of the Provisional Council of State.

 Flag meaning

 The brown represents the land, and the light blue represents the sky, where Murrawarri spirits reside until their return on the falling star, as well as the water and the people.
 Together, the colors represent mother earth.
 The white star in the upper left corner has eight points which represent the eight clan groups of the Murrawarri Republic.